- Quality of Life & Wellness»

 The Real Energy Thief

-The biggest reason for the afternoon lag is caused by the circadian rhythm, an internal clock that regulates your sleep cycles.
-This natural, biological clock dips between two and four in the morning and - unfortunately - again between one and three in the afternoon.
-The dip alerts your body to drop your core temperature and that temperature drop signals your body to release the ‘sleepy’ hormone, melatonin.
-Once the melatonin is released, you’re officially 'in the slump'.
-For most of us, the circadian dip in the early-morning hours aren’t the problem; it’s the dip during the day that can take a toll on your concentration, mood and energy level.
-To make matters worse, you may be unknowingly making your daytime slump more of a battle to get through.
-Fortunately, there are ways to get you going again and push through the midday lag.
+The biggest reason for the midday slump is caused by the circadian rhythm, an internal clock that regulates your sleep cycles.
+This natural, biological clock dips between 2 and 4 in the morning and - unfortunately - again between 1 and 3 in the afternoon.
+For most of us, the dip in the early-morning hours aren’t the problem; it’s the drop during the day that meddles with your concentration, mood and energy level.
+To make matters worse, you might be doing some things that make your daytime slump more of a battle to get through, but, fortunately, there are quick fixes to get you going again and banish the midday lag.

 Step 1: Get Your Eight Hours of Sleep - Really!

-The midday slump will be less severe if you’re getting a full nights sleep on a regular basis.
+The midday slump won't be so severe if you’re getting 8 to 9 hours of sleep every night.
 Any less than that will leave you feeling more fatigued the next day, and you'll feel like crawling back to bed to catch a few ZZZ's in the middle of the day.

 But If You Didn't Get Your Eight Hours in..

 Put your head down, relax, and take a twenty minute nap.
 Studies show that taking a short nap will improve your job performance, elevate your mood and increase your alertness.
 You don't have twenty minutes?
 Close your eyes, let yourself zone out, and relax for five, ten, or fifteen minutes.. you'll feel the difference!